nager/Nager.Date/README.md

 </details>

-### For our sponsors, we also offer a Docker container and a NuGet package
+## Offline Solution

+Don't let internet connectivity issues disrupt your workflow.
+Our offline solutions enable you to use our services on your own infrastructure without an internet connection.
 With a sponsorship you get the license key to use the variants locally without a dependency to our REST Api.

-#### nuget
+### nuget
 The nuget package is available via [NuGet](https://www.nuget.org/packages/Nager.Date)<br>

 ```